-Concepts and Learning AT1 Learning About AT 2 Learning Outcomes and Questions objectives religion From religion Assessment How do people help us lead To understand who Identify and name the Discuss why these Pupils can recognise the our lives? is special to them religious leaders from the people are considered importance of religious and to others faiths represented in their to be special guides. leaders.
-Who do we admire and why? class To understand the Discuss what the religious Think about the Pupils can use words, What leaders are important point of view of leaders taught about what behaviour of the phrases and labels to in religion? people who belong is important in life followers of different identify religious leaders to a religious group religions.
-Who are the religious Discuss special stories Pupils can recognise leaders from the faiths in our To know about key about two key religious Discuss why people those people who are class? people who are leaders. are special to special to them in their important because of themselves and to daily lives and explain What did they believe about their influence in the others why?
-God? founding and How did this affect the way development of they lived their lives? different faiths.
+Concepts and Learning AT1 Learning AT 2 Learning Outcomes and Questions objectives About religion From religion Assessment How do people help us lead To understand who is Identify and name the Discuss why these Pupils can recognise our lives? special to them and to others religious leaders from the faiths represented people are considered to be special guides. the importance of religious leaders.
+Who do we admire and why? in their class VA/Is at Is a slave and incompute of To understand the point Discuss what the Think about the Pupils can use words, What leaders are important of view of people who religious leaders behaviour of the phrases and labels to in religion? belong to a religious group taught about what is important in life followers of different religions. identify religious leaders Who are the religious Pupils can recognise leaders from the faiths in our class?
+To know about key people who are important because of Discuss special stories about two key religious leaders.
+Discuss why people are special to themselves and to others those people who are special to them in their daily lives and explain What did they believe about God? their influence in the founding and why?
+How did this affect the way development of different they lived their lives? faiths.
 What special stories are there about these religious leaders?